-Our exciting, broad and balanced curriculum is developed through a 2 year cycle for each cohort.
-Each term has a focussed cross-curricular topic, lasting 5-7 weeks.
+Our exciting, broad and balanced curriculum is taught through a two-year cycle for each cohort.
+Each term has a focussed topic theme in which the National Curriculum skills and knowledge from the different subjects are carefully aligned to ensure a correlated cross-curricular approach to children’s learning.
 Before each topic begins, teachers find out what pupils already know and what they would like to find out about.
 Teachers use this information to influence their planning of the topics.

 - Intent – defining the topic overview and sequence of subjects.

-- Implementation – listing the National Curriculum skills and planning linked to topics.
+- Implementation – listing the National Curriculum skills linked to each topic.

 - Impact – explaining the outcomes in knowledge gained from the topic.

 ‘Enrichment Days’, ‘Forest School’ and ‘Bespoke Curriculum Events’ are timetabled to further enrich our curriculum and enable us to cater for current global affairs and issues.
 See Weekly Newsletters and the Curriculum Events and Forest School tabs on the websites for evidence of these curriculum events.